birkheadc/birche_games_backend/README.md

 The API is mostly standard CRUD.
 I initially had trouble wiring POSTing of files as above.
 Eventually I made it work by using `[FromForm]` in the controller method, and using `FormData` in React when posting the data.

+I also originally planned on creating a `help` route on each controller that would return a manual on what that controller was capable of, but I don't think I ever got around to expanding on this idea as I would have liked.
+I added this paragraph to the readme later in case anyone reading this was curious about the meaning of the classes in `src/Controllers/Docs`.

 ## Authentication

 Authentication uses two steps.
 First, a session token is requested via an admin password.
 If the password is correct, a session token is returned to the front-end.
 The front-end can then use this session token to authenticate further protected requests.